nemisj/docs/cv.md

 Minor education "Technical Computer Science" gave me C/C++ and assembly languages, embedded systems (including embedded software and robotica), TCP/IP stack and all other cool low level aspects of software/hardware.

 This cooperation of high-level Java, OO together with design patterns and software develpoment methodolgies combined with low level C/C++ and networks helps me to review problems from different perspectives and solve them on correct levels.

 ### 2003 - 2004 : __The InHolland University of Applied Sciences__

 ( <http://www.inholland.nl/inhollandcom/> )

-*Major:* "Business Informatics".
+__Major__: "Business Informatics".

 Education at "The InHolland University of Applied Sciences" was mainly focused on Business processes and there was almost nothing technical involved.
 Since I preffer to dive deep into the technologies and software, this education was a bad match for me.
 As a result I haven't finished this study and moved to "The Hague University of Applied Sciences" to do the real software development.

-### 1990 - 2000 : Highschool in Ukraine
+### 1990 - 2000 : High-school in Ukraine

-Just the usual Highschool in the usual city with the usual subjects.
+Just the usual High-school in the usual city with the usual subjects.

 ## Courses